lindsay-rait/lindsay-rait.github.io/_portfolio/portfolio-2.md

 ---

-Led a brain imaging study to explore whether changes in the environment at different speeds cause similar effects in both brain activity and the way we remember things
+Led a brain imaging study exploring whether changes in the environment at different speeds lead to similar patterns in how brain activity unfolds over time and how people remember the order of events

 <strong>Role</strong>: Lead Researcher | In collaboration with [Dr. Brice Kuhl](https://kuhllab.com/), [Dr. Sarah DuBrow](https://www.dubrowlab.org/) (In Memorium), [Dr. Wanjia Guo](https://wanjiag.github.io/), and Dr. Zhifang Ye